In Latest Twist, Anti-Doping Watchdog Says It Has Data Trove From Russian Lab

 The anti-doping regulator declared the Russian Anti-Doping Agency noncompliant in November 2015.
 To be reinstated, the watchdog has asked for Moscow authorities to accept the findings of the McLaren report and provide access to the Russian lab's data and samples.

-"This new intelligence serves to reinforce our requirement of Russian authorities that they too publicly accept the outcomes; so that, we can all move forward in rebuilding public trust and confidence in Russian sport," WADA President Craig Reedie said t0day in a statement.
+"This new intelligence serves to reinforce our requirement of Russian authorities that they too publicly accept the outcomes; so that, we can all move forward in rebuilding public trust and confidence in Russian sport," WADA President Craig Reedie said today in a statement.